-Submitting the Complete Application in Non Disaster Grants System (ND Grants)
+Submitting the Final Application in Non Disaster Grants System (ND Grants)

-Eligible applicants will be notified by DHS/FEMA and asked to proceed with submitting their complete application package in ND Grants.
+After submitting the initial application in Grants.gov, eligible applicants will be notified by DHS/FEMA and asked to proceed with submitting their complete application package in ND Grants.
 Applicants can register early with ND Grants and are encouraged to begin their ND Grants registration at the time of this announcement.
 Early registration will allow applicants to have adequate time to start and complete their application.